Oil shouldn’t be written off too early, despite the expected sharp rise in gas and renewables over the next 25 years.

 “Electric vehicles (EVs) are in the fast lane as a result of government support and declining battery costs but it is far too early to write the obituary of oil, as growth for trucks, petrochemicals, shipping and aviation keep pushing demand higher.
 The US becomes the undisputed leader for oil and gas production for decades, which represents a major upheaval for international market dynamics,” said Dr Fatih Birol, the IEA’s executive director.

 While carbon emissions have flattened in recent years, the report finds that global energy-related CO2 emissions increase slightly by 2040, but at a slower pace than in last year’s projections.
-Still, this is far from enough to avoid severe impacts of climate change.
+Still, this is far from enough to avoid severe impacts of climate change, IEA said.